sri-training/first-repo/README.md

-This is the test repo test cloudOps Automation
+This is the test repo to test cloudOps Automation